Transcontinental (company): 2012–2016: More expansion

+Getting out of Atlantic Canada and the Prairies

 In May 2016, Transcontinental sold its 13 newspapers in Saskatchewan to Star News Publishing of Alberta.
 As a result, a Transcontinental plant in Saskatoon was also shut down.
-On December 1, 2016, Transcontinental Media acquired Rogers Media's financial industry publications, including Advisor's Edge, Avantages, Benefits Canada, Canadian Insurance Top Broker, Conseiller, Canadian Investment Review and the Canadian Institutional Investment Network.
-Rogers intended to focus more on its consumer publications.
+On December 1, 2016, Transcontinental Media acquired Rogers Media's financial industry publications, including Advisor's Edge, Avantages, Benefits Canada, and Conseiller.

-On April 13, 2017, Transcontinental announced that it had sold all of its properties and four printing plants in Atlantic Canada to SaltWire Network, a newly formed parent company of The Chronicle Herald.
+On April 13, 2017, Transcontinental announced that it had divested media assets in Atlantic Canada to SaltWire Network.
 On April 18, 2017, Transcontinental announced that it planned to place 93 of its remaining newspapers in Ontario and Quebec (including Montreal's Métro) for sale, in order to "contribute to the continued sustainability of local media and to foster greater connections with the advertisers and communities they serve", and to focus more on its educational publishing and specialty media operations.

 In April 2018, Transcontinental announced that it would acquire Coveris Americas for US$1.3 billion, its largest acquisition to-date, as part of an effort to bolster its flexible packaging business.
 Isabelle described the proposed purchase as one that would "[crystalize] our strategic shift toward flexible packaging and solidifies our commitment to profitable growth".
 The purchase would make Transcontinental the seventh-largest packaging company in North America.

-On September 19, 2019, Transcontinental divested its financial industry publications between Contex Media (a new company established by Pierre Marcoux) and Newcom Media.

-On September 24, 2021, Francois Olivier announced that he would retire and step down as CEO on December 10, after 13 years in the position and 28 years with the company overall.
-Board member Peter Brues was named the new CEO of Transcontinental.

-Current operations
+Leadership changes

+On September 19, 2019, Transcontinental divested its financial industry publications between Contex Media and Newcom Media.
+On December 9, 2021, Francois Olivier retires after 28 years with TC Transcontinental, the last 13 as President and Chief Executive Officer.
+On December 10, 2021, Peter Brues.
+A member of the Board of Directors of Transcontinental Inc. since 2018, succeeds him as President and Chief Executive Officer.
+On June 7, 2023, Thomas Morin was named TC Transcontinental's President and Chief Executive Officer.
+He previously served as President of TC Transcontinental Packaging, beginning in 2019, and has been a member of TC Transcontinental’s Executive Management Committee since then.